AAA2026/AAA2026/README.md

-I'm Abdaala Atia, a Computer Science student at Nile University.
+I'm Abdala Atia, a Computer Science student at Nile University.